THE SACRED RULE

 and Catholic Faith) and kept their lives for a short

-entire families to willingly undergo the most evil and painfully
+families to willingly undergo the most evil and painfully

 Why did they not renounce their Catholic Faith when

 eye was plucked out, or after they were “baptized” in

 mockery by boiling water or molten lead poured over

 their heads?
 Why did they not flee to offer incense

 to the pagan gods since such a ritual concession would

 be merely perfunctory, having been done, after all,

 under duress, exacted by the compulsion of the state?

-What is a little burned incense and a
+What is a little burned incense and a few words uttered

-their mothers, fathers and friends less than we do?
+mothers, fathers and friends less than we do?
 Did they

 value their own lives less?
 Were they less sensitive

 to pain than we are?
 In a word, what did they possess

 Nothing.
 They possessed what we ourselves are given